Frequently Asked Questions

 If you opt to meet via Telehealth, we will send you a secure login link before your first session.

 Please save this link, as we’ll use the same link for all your appointments.

-Telehealth appointments are eligible for Medicare rebates until further notice.
+Telehealth appointments are eligible for Medicare rebates until 30 March 2021.